 Strengthening SPS system

-The project aims to develop a strategy to strengthen the national SPS system.
+The project aimed to develop a strategy to strengthen the national SPS system.
 This strategy should be able to support and accompany strategies that seek to develop the country's agricultural exports.

 Comoros has a rudimentary SPS system.
 The country suffers from a lack of technical capacity in both material and human terms.
 The momentum created in the country following the Diagnostic Trade Integration Study (DTIS) and the adoption of the 2011-2014 action plan for the implementation of the Growth and Poverty Reduction Strategy (GPRS) re-emphasized the need to restructure the SPS system thus to ensure the success of agricultural export diversification initiatives.